ezodude/orra/examples/dependabot/README.md

 poetry run python -m orra_cli run
 ```

+The steps are now orchestrated in a service-based workflow and can be executed via HTTP endpoints.

 4. Execute the Dependabot by sending a POST request to the `/workflow` endpoint:

 ```shell